Avengerian/bm-userscript/README.md

 Note this code is intended for the BattleMetrics RCON product, used by server admins.
 Not to be confused with the standard BattleMetrics server list.

 ## Features Of This Userscript
-* Highlights Squad Leaders in RCON.
-* Highlights Admin in RCON.
+* Highly customizable!
+* Grays out unimportant events like joins/leaves (customizable)
-* Adds full width colored bars to activity view (w/ help from BM trigger tag)
+* Adds full width colored bars for teamkills (w/ help from a BM trigger tag)
-* Adds a clickable link for SteamID that go to communitybanlist.com/<theSteamid>
+* Adds a clickable link for SteamID that goes to the communitybanlist.com/<theSteamid>
 * Highlights users with clan tags (if BM decides to displays it)
+* Highlights Squad Leaders in RCON side panel.
+* Highlights BM Admins in RCON player side panel.
+* Highlights Admins in activity side panel.
+* Highlights Sorry For TK (optional userscript).
+* Highlights moderation events in red.

 ![how the results look](https://github.com/TempusOwl/bm-userscript/blob/main/result.png?raw=true)
 ## What Is TamperMonkey